Nick-Sigua/Election_Analytics_Sigua/Third_Blog_Polls.md

 |  3 |  Average Poll Support | 46.88%  | 45.02%  | 0.28  |
 |  4 |  Average Poll Support, 2nd Quarter GDP |46.47%   | 46.68%  | 2.35  |

-The table above compares the 2016 prediction for the model I constructed (denoted as Model 1) agaisnt the out-of-sample 2016 prediciton for various linear regression models; these linear regression models were based on the variables listed for Model 2, Model 3, and Model 4.
-Total error was calculated by summing the absolute value of the differences between a model's predictions and the actual popular vote results.
+The table above compares the 2016 prediction for the model I constructed (denoted as Model 1) agaisnt the out-of-sample 2016 prediciton for various linear regression models; these linear regression models are based on the variables listed for Model 2, Model 3, and Model 4.
+Total error is calculated by summing the absolute value of the differences between a model's predictions and the actual popular vote results.

-Given the total error values in the chart above, the model with the least error, and thus best prediction for the 2016 election, was Model 3.
-This concords with the relationship we observed earlier between average poll support and popular vote, and thus leads me to choose Model 3 for my 2020 election prediction.
+Given the total error values in the chart above, the model with the least error, and thus best predictive ability relative to the 2016 election, was Model 3.
+This concords with the relationship we observed earlier between the average poll support and popular vote share, and thus leads me to choose Model 3 for my 2020 election prediction.
+Such also means I will abandon last week's model (link), based solely on second-quarter GDP, as well as the model weighted for higher poll quality (Model 1).

 **Model Prediction for 2020**

 Using the univariate linear regression model based on average poll support for a given candidate (Model 3), my prediction for the incumbent party candidate's popular vote share in 2020 is 46.99% and 49.5% for the non-incumbent party candidate.

 The prediction interval associated with my 2020 incumbent-party prediction ranges from a lower bound of 40.27% to an upper bound of 53.7%, while the prediction interval for my 2020 non-incumbent party prediction ranges from 40.65% to 58.36%.
-This indicates there is still some notable uncertainity associated with my predictions, although far less than when my model was based soley on second-quarter GDP last week.
+This indicates there is still some notable uncertainity associated with my predictions, although far less than when my model was based soley on second-quarter GDP.

 **Final Takeaways**